JabRef/jabref/src/windows/nsis/README.txt

   * dist
     * Should contain everything that is supposed to be shipped to the user.
-    * Run target win.installer.prepare to let this be created and filled.
   * launcher.nsi - Will create the exe-wrapper.
   * setup.nsi - Will create the installer.
   * fileassoc.nsh - Helper script to set file-associations